 I think what really makes this recipe so incredible for our skin care routine is actually understanding how hyaluronic acid functions in our skin cells.

-With these qualities and the fact that the molecular structure is so small, actually makes hyaluronic acid the powerhouse of the skin care routine, in my opinion.
 Hyaluronic acid and essential oils have a very small molecular structure, which are similar to the structure of our own cells.
 Essential oils are lipid soluble so they are similar to the structure of your own cells too.
-When you combine that with your serum, the powerful ingredients actually get pushed into the skin and because the molecular structure is so small, it pushes them into the deepest layers of the skin where you want the good things to happen.

 Your skin has multiple layers that have different functions.
 The topmost layers are the ones that exfoliate off the fastest.
 The layers that are down lower are constantly moving up as new healthy cells.
-As new layers move to the top layers, it’s going to show on your skin.
-You want to proliferate these top layers and you want to take these new cells that are in the deepest layers and give them all of the good skin supporting essential oils and ingredients to help replenish and rejuvenate them.
+Therefore it is important to support all layers of the integument, even the ones that aren't yet showing!

 Hyaluronic acid serum is the powerhouse because it takes those ingredients and the small molecular structure drives it into our deepest layers of skin which is where the change is going to happen.